stratus-ss/ocp-prometheus-runbooks/KubeSchedulerDown.md

 # PagerDuty Alert ID: KubeSchedulerDown
 # Description
 The Kubernetes scheduler is a control plane process which assigns Pods to Nodes.
 The scheduler determines which Nodes are valid placements for each Pod in the scheduling queue according to constraints and available resources.
 The scheduler then ranks each valid Node and binds the Pod to a suitable Node.
 When this component is down no new work can be scheduled

+##  Severity and Impact

+This will not impact running workloads.
+However, the cluster is unable to schedule new pods.
+Newly created pods will stay in the Pending state until the kube-scheduler is running properly again.

 # Investigation and Triage

 The first thing to determine which pod may be having the problem.
 After logging into the cluster with `oc login` you will need to examine each of the running pods to determine which container is having the problem.
 Change to the `openshift-kube-scheduler` project: